 In the spirit of free form travel, the hikes and activities we throughout the rest of our trip wasn’t really in any organizable order.
 This is due to a few travel restrictions and situational parameters that are explained in the post.
 So this part of the trip report will cover our decisions as we went, the specific route that we took, and our driving experiences on the Carretera Austral.
 Subsequent sections will delve into the different hikes and major activities that I will mention in this overview of our trip.

 We pick up this trip report the day after our Huemul Circuit hike (see part 2 of this series).
 This is part 3 of my Patagonia and Carretera Austral trip report series.
-You can navigate to the other parts in the index below as they are posted.
+You can navigate to the other parts in the index below.

 - estimated distance traveled: 2-3 miles